paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.google.code.findbugs:jsr305  1.3.9
- - a level        3 dependency among 2 (possibly transitive) uses

-2017-03-31 04:55  3.0.2
+   - a level 3 dependencies among 2 (possibly transitive) uses 2017-03-31 04:55  3.0.2
 2015-10-09 05:06  3.0.1
 2014-07-10 11:55  3.0.0